nedtaylor/diffstruc/docs/source/tutorials/basics.rst

 * ``requires_grad`` - Flag to enable gradient tracking
 * ``grad`` - Pointer to the gradient (derivative) array
 * ``is_temporary`` - Flag indicating if this is a temporary computation result
+* ``operation`` - Character string indicating the operation that produced this variable

 Worked Example